mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 That being said, there are some details to keep in mind:

 -  Does our compression algorithm choose the basis depending on the image content?
-If it is image dependant then the header needs some extra information so the decoding part can work out the basis.
+If it is image dependent then the header needs some extra information so the decoding part can work out the basis.
 On the other hand, if the basis doesn't depend on the image content at all, no extra information is needed to know which basis was used.

 - How much precision do we want when storing the coefficients?
-Standard floats uses 32 bits, this is 4 times more than the 8 bits of the RGB format.
-Clearly we need to do something better than this.
+Standard floats use 32 bits, this is 4 times more than the 8 bits of the RGB format.
+Clearly, we need to do something better than this.

 ### The JPEG algorithm.
 Preamble

 Now we try and implement JPEG, a real image compression algorithm (and a very common one that everyone uses).
 JPEG achieves such a high reduction in file size that it's absolutely amazing.
-Its mechanism relies on exploiting deficiencies on how humans actually see (plus a good encoding).
+Its mechanism relies on exploiting deficiencies in how humans actually see (plus a good encoding).

-The algorithm is a multistep process with many moving parts.
-We will go through each, one by one, but in a nutshell it goes like this: it applies two different transformations, each one followed by a lossy compression step,  and then a losseless compression step in the end.
+The algorithm is a multi-step process with many moving parts.
+We will go through each, one by one, but in a nutshell, it goes like this: it applies two different transformations, each one followed by a lossy compression step,  and then a lossless compression step in the end.

 In JPEG, each transformation is a change of basis that is independent of the image so there is no header penalty involved in applying them.
 JPEG also has some adjustable parameters that control the amount of compression.

 ### The JPEG algorithm.
 YCbCr Transform
-In the first step we do a per pixel transformation.
+In the first step, we do a per-pixel transformation.
 Instead of using ranges of red, green and blue to indicate the pixel color, we use a different set of components called luminance (Y), blue chrominance (Cb) and red chrominance (Cr).

 Luminance ranges from black to white.
-Blue chrominance ranges from a yelowish green to purple.
-Red chrominance ranges from a light green to pink.
+Blue chrominance ranges from yellowish green to purple.
+Red chrominance ranges from light green to pink.

 <figure align="center">
   <img src="/images/lossy-compression/ranges_YCbCr.png"  height=100 width=600/>